TeamCodeStream/codestream-server/api_server/README.unified-cfg-file.md

    This value will change over time and you will end up with numerious `codestream-cloud_local_*_json` (eg) files.
 That's normal.

-1. The default behavior for sandboxes configured with `unified-cfg-file.sh` is to look for a configuration file called **~/.codestream/config/codestream-services-config.json** as a last resort.
+1. The `unified-cfg-file.sh` sandbox configuration will look for a configuration file called **~/.codestream/config/codestream-services-config.json** as a last resort.
 One option for maintaining your config file is to manage this symbolic link yourself.
    ```
    $ cd ~/.codestream/config
    $ ln -snf <the-config-file-you-want.json> codestream-services-config.json
    $ ls -l
    ```
    You must set the link **_before_** loading any sandboxes.
-If they're already loaded, kill those terminals and fire up new ones and reload.
+If they're already loaded, kill those terminals and fire up new ones and reload after you've set the link.

 1. Alternatively you can create this special file to indicate that you want the _proper_ config schema version for a particular configuration.
 For example,